 The actors all give solid performances and though some of the plot borders on unbelievable, it still is able to remain entertaining tell the very end.
 The action is raw and often brutal in this one with a few of the murders pushing good taste to the limit.
 Like all films with in this genre this one also has many hilarious one liners.
 Overall Hell Up in Harlem, lives up to its name and then some.

 MGM’s transfer looks pretty good considering it is now nearly five years old.
 And Hell Up in Harlem is presented in an anamorphic widescreen that preserves the films original aspect ratio.
 Grain is noticed and some of the wider angle shots lack the detail present in the rest of the film.
 Colors look spectacular as they faithfully represent the early 1970’s decor.

 This release comes with two audio options English and French language tracks which are presented here in a Dolby Digital mono.
 There a few minor instances where the audio fluctuates and outside of these minor occurrences the audio is crisp and easy to understand.
 The music and effects sound dynamic despite the limitations of the mono audio mix.
 French and Spanish subtitles have been included.

 Extras consist of the films original theatrical trailer and a teaser trailer.
 The main extra is an audio commentary with the films writer/director Larry Cohen who as always is full of wonderful stories about the making of his films.

-MGM Hell up in Harlem is the bets this film has ever looked on home video and it comes with an amazing audio commentary with Larry Cohen which in itself is almost worth the price of admission, highly recommended.
+Overall MGM’s DVD release of Hell up in Harlem is the best this film has looked on home video to date and it comes with an amazing audio commentary with Larry Cohen which in itself is almost worth the price of admission.